astral-sh/tokio-tar/README.md

   In [`alexcrichton/tar-rs`](https://github.com/alexcrichton/tar-rs), setting `preserve_permissions`
   to `false` will still set read, write, and execute permissions on extracted files, but will avoid setting extended permissions (e.g., `setuid`, `setgid`, and `sticky` bits).
+- Setting `allow_external_symlinks` to `false` will avoid extracting symlinks that point outside the unpack target.
+Operations that _write_ outside the unpack directory are _always_ denied; but by default, symlinks that _read_ outside the unpack directory are allowed.

 See the [changelog](CHANGELOG.md) for a more detailed list of changes.